ipfs/specs/src/unixfs.md

 document may represent these nested Protobufs as one object.
 In this representation, it is implied that the `PBNode.Data` field is protobuf-encoded.

-Note that this protobuf definition precedes protobuf 3 and more recent editions, so the `blocksizes` field is encoded according to protobuf 2 defaults, e.g. it does not use [packed](https://protobuf.dev/editions/features/#repeated_field_encoding) encoding.
+Note that this protobuf definition pre-dates protobuf 3 and more recent editions, so the `blocksizes` field is encoded according to protobuf 2 defaults, e.g. it does not use [packed](https://protobuf.dev/editions/features/#repeated_field_encoding) encoding.
 Modern implementations should also use the older expanded encoding so